MinecraftProgrammingTeam/AnswerIt/README_EN.md

 Download the latest version in [Release](https://github.com/MinecraftProgrammingTeam/AnswerIt/releases/latest) and put the jar file in a Minecraft server with BukkitAPI in plugins folder, and restart the server to apply it.

-Because the package `net.md_5.bungee.api.chat.BaseComponent` is no longer support in the newest(1.20+) API

-So the latest version the plugin can support is 1.19:

-1.16.5 ≤ Suggested server version ≤ 1.19
+Suggested server version ≥ 1.13

 Test Environment("Server + Client"):  `Spigot1.16.5 + Minecraft 1.16.5(MultiOfflineFix + fabric)`